Paris Night Bike Tour: Fantastic for Exploring the City of Lights

 Les Invalides is a complex of museums and monuments relating to the military history of France.
 Louis XIV ordered the construction of the complex in 1670.
 The building’s original purpose was a hospital and retirement home for war veterans.
 One of the highlights of visiting is the tomb of Napoleon.
 Napoleon was entombed under the golden dome of Les Invalides in 1840.

 You do not go inside Les Invalides on the Paris Night Bike Tour.
-But you hear interesting stories outside, as you hop off road bikes under $300.
+But you hear interesting stories outside, as you hop on and off road bikes.

 Outside the Paris Night Bike Tour, it is well worth visiting Napoleon’s Mausoleum.
 The large casket, under the golden dome, encircled by columns and statues, is the most impressive and grand burial place I’ve ever seen.
 I spent awhile there marveling at the grandness and contemplating the larger than life existence of Napoleon.